Group Therapy - Working on How You Relate to Others (and Yourself)

 The group is not a crisis service and is not suitable where more intensive or specialist support is needed (for example, acute crisis, active addiction, or where day-to-day safety is very fragile).
 In those situations, individual or more intensive services are usually a better starting point.

-The group meets once a week for ninety minutes in Galway and runs on an open-ended basis rather than for a fixed number of weeks.
-Members are invited to commit to attending regularly for at least an initial period so that trust and depth can develop.
+If the group runs, it would meet once a week for ninety minutes in Galway and operate on an open-ended basis rather than for a fixed number of weeks.
+Members would be invited to commit to attending regularly for at least an initial period so that trust and depth can develop.

 Get in Touch